wagtail/docker-wagtail-develop/README.md

 CURRENT_UID=$(id -u):$(id -g) docker-compose -f docker-compose.yml -f docker-compose.linux.yml up
 ```

+Alternatively, if you're using VSCode and have the "Remote - Containers" extension, you can open the command palette and select "Remote Containers - Reopen in Container" to attach VSCode to the container.
+This allows for much deeper debugging.

 - Visit your site at http://localhost:8000
 - The admin interface is at http://localhost:8000/admin/ - log in with `admin` / `changeme`.